Optimal Dynamical Frames: Strongly Stable Contractions with Strongly Stable Adjoints

-We are now ready to present a characterization of S-invariant full-range subspaces using inner functions.
+We are now ready to present a characterization of full-range $S$-invariant spaces using inner functions.
 Furthermore, we provide two additional equivalent conditions for a subspace to be full range (see \cite{Fill,H}).

 \begin{theorem} Let $M\subseteq H^2_\KK$ be an $S$-invariant subspace and $W=M\ominus S(M)$.
 The following statements are equivalent: \begin{enumerate}[label=(\roman*),ref=(\roman*)] \item $M$ is full range.